 What Is Roadtrippers?

-Roadtrippers is a travel planning app, especially designed for road trip enthusiasts in need of a resourceful guide to improve their tripping experience.
+Roadtrippers trip planner app is specially designed for road trip enthusiasts in need of a resourceful guide to improving their tripping experience.
 Ever since its inception in 2012 by James Fisher and Tatiana Parent, the company has grown to be one of the leading road travel apps with over 25 million trips planned to date.

 - Plan trips: You can plan short day trips with the free version that allows you to add up to 7 waypoints.
 With the paid version, users can plan long, multi-day trips with up to 150 waypoints.